Become self-employed or set up a limited company?

 Employment Status

-Although you can run most types of business under either type of trading structure, the legal status of each is very different.
+Although most types of business can be run under either type of trading structure, each has a very different legal status.

 Limited company

-A limited company is a legal entity in its own right.
-It has a separate legal status from its directors and shareholders.
+A limited company is a legal entity with a separate legal status from its directors and shareholders.

 If you are a director, you are an officer of the company.
 In many cases, directors are also employees of their companies.